jruehl/gic/README.md

   of the Breslow estimators based on the output of 'Simulations_calendar_times.R'.
 - The script 'Simulations_bootstrap.R' includes the R code to reproduce the results of the second simulation study.

+The simulated results are stored in the folder 'Outcomes', respectively.

 ---